tvrcgo/webpack-compile-loop/README.md

-# webpack-build-config
+# webpack-compile-loop

-Ready to start developing ?
+Ready to start ?

 - Nothing else executing following commands.
 - No complicated devDependencies which has been integrated.